Amazing Grace

 A visit to a cherished next door neighbor, fifty years later, revealed a surprising revelation; you can go home again.

-When my father died, the memories that encompassed me, swirling in and out of my consciousness in the futile hope of comfort, were not of the time and place I spent the majority of my life with him.
+When my father died, the memories that encompassed me, in the futile hope of comfort, were not of the time and place I spent the majority of my life with him.
 Rather, my mind returned to a tidy, brick row house where we lived my first six years and whose address remains forever etched in my mind.
 34-52-73rd Street, Jackson Heights.

-It was not so much my childhood home in Queens to which I longed to return but instead, to a woman I cannot seem to forget.
-An Italian born seamstress who lived next door to my family and who will forever remain in my heart,
+It was not so much my childhood home in Queens to which I longed to return but rather to the woman who lived next door; an Italian born seamstress named Mary Balducci whose name remains, fifty eight years later, forever in my heart.

 And I tucked the memories of 73rd Street and Mary Balducci neatly away.

 The search was simple really.
 No intense sleuthing, no years of tracking down leads on where she had gone.
 No heartbreak in discovering she was no longer alive.
-Just a google search revealing her address, followed by a phone number.
-A chance to return to a past lifetime suddenly lay before me; Maria Balducci, 34-52-73rd Street, Jackson Heights.
+Just a simple search revealing her address and phone number.
+A chance to return to a past lifetime suddenly before me; Maria Balducci, 34-52-73rd Street, Jackson Heights.
 She answered on the eighth ring, in the warm, lilting Italian accent I recognized immediately.
 “Mary?” this is Kathy your old next door neighbor.
 My father died.
 Can I come see you?”

 They say you can’t go home again…

 I walked into the kitchen where I had sat countless days at her table eating bowls of “skinny spaghetti” on top of which she painstakingly grated Parmesan Reggiano cheese bought from a market in Little Italy.
-Gazing out the window I spotted across the way, the neat line of row houses and then my eyes fell upon the one I sought out most, that of my childhood crush, James Latieri.
+Gazing out the window a neat line of row houses materialize and then my eyes fell upon the one I sought out most, my childhood crush, Jimmy Latieri.

 Years later after we had we left Jackson Heights, I encountered Jimmy quite by accident, at a Chaminade High School dance in Mineola, Long Island.
 After the dance , later that evening, I sat with my best friend Janet in the outdoor pavilion.
 We were soon joined by another group of teens we did not know but it was of little concern, being young and carefree we became friends in short order.
 Smoking cigarettes and contemplating life, the conversation somehow evolved to where everyone was born.
 The next few moments remain in my memory jumbled, but I recall the words “Did you say Jackson Heights?”
 I glanced at a lanky boy seated next to me.
 “Whoa!
 My best friend Jimmy was from Jackson Heights and he is on his way here right now!”

 I asked Mary about the turtles.
 Could we walk out back to her garden?
-The line of row houses each had a small, fenced in yard behind them, a backyard of sorts.
+The line of row houses each had a small, fenced in area behind them, a backyard of sorts.
 Mary’s husband Alfred, tended to several Box Turtles which he kept in a beautiful pond he had created in the corner of their garden.
 As a child, I loved to help him feed them and attribute my lifelong love of turtles to this early introduction.
-As Mary and I entered the garden we stood silently in front of the pond now dry, overgrown and turtle-less.
-But in that moment I felt the spirit of Uncle Alfred beside us and knew in my heart he was once again caring for his turtles, in another place and time.
+As Mary and I entered the garden we stood silently in front of the pond now dry and overgrown.
+And in that moment I felt Uncle Alfred right there beside us and knew in my heart he was once again caring for his turtles, in another place and time.

 She had remained in her home on 73rd street, at ninety one years of age, a testament to her will and independence.
 She still left her front door unlocked and insisted she was not going to any “old age home” as her relatives urged.
 She continued to take the subway to Little Italy to purchase the finest ingredients for her Italian recipes.
-She told me of old neighbors on the street, the ones who had gone and the few that remained.
-I told her about the lives of my sisters and how we had remained as close as ever but it was an unspoken understanding that she and I had always shared the closest bond.
+She told me of old neighbors on the street, the ones who had gone, the few who remained.
+I told her about the lives of my sisters with an unspoken understanding that she and I had always shared the closest bond.
 I expressed to her the heartache of losing my father; she told me she never quite got over our leaving Jackson Heights and the loneliness she felt after.

 And then it was time for me to leave her once again.

-I ended my letter to Johnny with the simple words “you can go home again.”
+I ended my letter to Johnny with these simple words “you can go home again.”

 Johnny called back two weeks later.
 I was strangely relieved not to be home that day, as if to be spared the dreaded news.
 He spoke to my husband and told him how much he enjoyed my letter.
 He loved the part about his father and the turtles, he had not thought about the Box Turtles in years.
 He recalled how much his mother and father loved our family and Mary’s heartache when we moved away.
 She never quite got over it, he said.
 Yes, she was still alive but they had sold the house on 73rd street and had moved her to a nursing home just last year.
 It was unsafe for her to live alone and she had experienced recent dementia.
 He had the address if I would like to visit…

 There is a portrait which hangs in the family room of my home.
-It shows myself and my sisters as children, alongside my beautiful and youthful parents.
-A picture that if I brought to show Mary in the nursing home, would be easily recognizable.
+It shows myself and my three sisters as children, alongside my beautiful and youthful parents.
+A picture that if I brought to Mary in the nursing home, would be easily recognizable.
 Her babies.
 Four smiling girls, frozen in time.
 I have taken the picture down off the wall so I can easily place it in my car.
-It sits waiting in the corner of the living room.
+It sits silently in the corner of my living room.
 Waiting.
 It has been there for a while now.
 Yes, next week for certain, I will visit her.

 Maria Balducci died in 2016, at the age of 99 years.